-In 2018, Twitter cracked down on fake accounts on the platform, suspending 70 million accounts within just two months.
-Lots of celebrities and influential figures lost millions of followers in the process.
+In 2018, Twitter cracked down on fake influencers on the platform, suspending 70 million accounts within just two months.
+Lots of celebrities and influential figures lost millions of fake followers in the process.
 In November of the same year, Instagram declared that it too will be deleting fake accounts.

 This is the kind of situation that gets you wondering…

 Just how many fake accounts are out there?
 And what if you end up working with an influencer who has tons of fake followers?
-How exactly can you identify fake influencers?
+How exactly can you identify a fake influencer?

 In this post, I will be discussing the topic of fake Instagram influencers and how harmful they can be for brands.
 But most importantly, I will teach you how to identify them.

 What are Fake Influencers?

 First of all, what do we mean by a fake influencer?
 The simplest explanation is that a fake influencer is someone who presents themself as an “influencer” but whose social media following is largely made up of bots and fake accounts.

 In other words, they have no real influence.
 So working with them wouldn’t yield any real results.

 While every social media user is susceptible to the occasional bot followers, these influencers willingly sign up for them.
 This is mainly because of the mistaken belief that being an influencer is all about getting millions of followers.

 That isn’t too big of a stretch because a large social media following is what attracts certain brands when they’re looking for an influencer.